-A full refund of all institutional charges will be made to any student who cancels the enrollment contract within 5 calendar days after the enrollment contract is signed.
-Refunds due to the student within this cancellation period will be returned to the student in within 30 days of the cancellation notice.
+A full refund of all institutional charges will be made to any student who cancels the enrollment contract within 5 calendar days after the enrollment contract is signed, the school rejects the application, an international student's visa application is rejected, program cancellation by the school or the student never attends class.
+Refunds due to the student within this cancellation period will be returned to the student within 30 days of the cancellation notice.